Taxation in Germany

 You have the opportunity to submit an annual income tax return to your local tax office ("Finanzamt"), and also to get a tax refund.
 You may do so either by using the official forms or by forwarding the forms online/ electronically using specialised software such as ELSTER.
 The official forms for an income tax return ("Einkommenssteuererklärung") are available at your local tax office or online.

 Upon receipt of your income tax return, the tax office will send you a tax assessment (Steuerbescheid) clarifying whether you are eligible for a refund and, if so, to what amount.
-It may be a good idea to consult a tax adviser (Steuerberater) regarding your income tax return.

 An unusual feature of the German tax system is the state-collected church tax (Kirchensteuer).
 In some instances churches can have their tax collected for them by the tax office.
 With major churches, church tax (about 9% of yor annual income tax) is collected together with the wage tax and automatically deducted from your monthly salary (check your payslip).
 If you are not a member of a church there is no obligation to pay church taxes and you will be exempt from paying them, which will be indicated on your payslip.